eyra/fertility-prediction-challenge/README.md

 ![](https://github.com/eyra/fertility-prediction-challenge/blob/master/images/Checks%20passed.png)

-ℹ️ If the check fails go to [FAQ](https://github.com/eyra/fertility-prediction-challenge/wiki#frequently-asked-questions), you might need to add dependencies as described [here](https://github.com/eyra/fertility-prediction-challenge/wiki#how-to-add-dependencies).
+ℹ️ If the check fails go to [FAQ](https://github.com/eyra/fertility-prediction-challenge/wiki#frequently-asked-questions), you might need to add dependencies as described [here](https://github.com/eyra/fertility-prediction-challenge/wiki#how-to-add-dependencies), you can also test your implementation as explained [here](https://github.com/eyra/fertility-prediction-challenge/wiki#how-to-test-your-implementation).

 4. On the main page of your repository, above the file list, click commits to view a list of commits, as described [here](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/about-commits#about-commit-branches-and-tag-labels)
 5. Go to the commit that you want to submit and right click on view commit details, then click "Copy Link Address", see example below: